unifire-app/aspect/docs/tags/extends.md

 {% block content %}{% endblock %}
 ```

-The `use` statement tells Twig to import the blocks defined in `blocks.html` into the current template
+The `use` statement tells Aspect to import the blocks defined in `blocks.html` into the current template
 (it's like `macros`, but for blocks):

 ```twig